OSInside/cloud-builder/README.rst

 |GitHub CI Action|

-Cloud Builder provides services to stand up a package building cluster in cloud(VM) or container clusters.
+The Cloud Builder project provides a collection of services which allows you to stand up a package building backend to build software packages through a messaging API.
+Primarily **rpm** packages but also other package formats like **deb**, **pacman** and alike are possible.

+For more information see: [comming-soon]